cocogitto/cocogitto/README.md

 ## Changelogs

-`cog changelog` use [tera](https://tera.netlify.app/) templates to generate markdown changelogs.
+`cog changelog` uses [tera](https://tera.netlify.app/) templates to generate markdown changelogs.
 It has several built-in templates, and you can define your own.

 **Example:**